 Even though I feel like January is the anti-desserts month, my sweet tooth didn’t get the message.
 Thankfully the muffins won’t jeopardize your New Year’s resolutions and are skinny jeans-friendly.
 It’s a dump-everything-all-at-once into one bowl and stir recipe — my favorite kind.

-The muffins are very soft, moist, super springy, have wonderful chewiness, and great texture thanks in part to the oats.
+The brown sugar muffins are very soft, moist, super springy, have wonderful chewiness, and great texture thanks in part to the oats.
 But there’s no oil or butter, no dairy, and just 1/4 cup of dark brown sugar in the entire batch.
 Really.

 I used Silk Unsweetened Vanilla Almondmilk and it’s tied with Silk’s newer Unsweetened Cashewmilk as my two favorite milks for baking.
 Very low in calories, high in calcium and protein, very smooth, and irresistibly creamy.
 I get great results every time.
 Switching to Silk is an easy, delicious way to start adding more plants to your diet.
 Like the plants Silk is made from, when your body gets everything it needs to be healthy, it blooms.
 Sign up for the Silk newsletter to receive recipes and healthy tips.

 I honestly couldn’t believe how much flavor these skinny muffins packed given the very small amount of sugar.